NID Boss Speaks to SIRS

 SIR is a social and not a service organization.
 Its goal is to celebrate the dignity of our golden years.
 No need to be retired, and you don’t have to live in Lake Wildwood.
 Annual dues are only $20.
 Please call Bob Welti, 432-3025, to learn about SIR’s incentive joining program.

 Our next Aug.
-14 meeting features Red Snapper Vera Cruz and Chocolate Cake for lunch and guest speaker Bruce Puphal, a Lake Wildwood Defensible Space Fire Advisor.
+14 meeting features Red Snapper Vera Cruz and Chocolate Cake for lunch and guest speaker Bruce Puphal, a Lake Wildwood Defensible Space Fire advisor.

-CUTLINE: Left to Right: Attendance chairman Dan Halloran, secretary/treasurer Wayne Siegfried, Big Sir Bob Welti and guest speaker Rem Scherzinger

 Start a dialogue, stay on topic and be civil.